metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - TODO: the introduction needs re-shaping to flow better - start from HERE in file i.e. line 32
 - TODO: write a note saying that it would be possible to work with other identifiers;

+## Mon 09 Jan 2017 11:08:03 GMT
+- starting work for the first time this year, but not early in the morning -- great to have these notes to work from, because its hard to remember what I was meant to be saying.
+- slightly daunting todo list -- not sure how many of these I can do.
+Also I can't remember how polished the paper is.